-Teresa Córdova is the Director of UIC’s Great Cities Institute.
+Teresa Córdova is the Director of the Great Cities Institute (GCI) at the University of Illinois at Chicago.
 She is also Professor of Urban Planning and Policy in the College of Urban Planning and Public Affairs (CUPPA).
-Professor Córdova received her Ph.D. from the University of California, Berkeley.
+Professor Córdova received her Ph.D. in Sociology from the University of California, Berkeley.

-Córdova has been an elected and appointed member and/or chair of national, regional and local boards, commissions and steering committees of the federal government, county government, community development corporations, grassroots organizations, editorial boards, research centers, planning organizations, policy groups, civic and advisory councils, and campus committees.
+Córdova has been an elected and appointed member and/or chair of national, regional and local boards, commissions and steering committees of federal, regional, county and city governments, community development corporations, grassroots organizations, editorial boards, research centers, planning organizations, policy groups, civic and advisory councils, and campus committees.
 She has been instrumental in affecting economic development policy and projects, the provision of infrastructure, local governance, and neighborhood change.
-Most recently, she was appointed to the Economic Development Advisory Committee (EDAC) of Cook County, Illinois.

 Before returning to Chicago, where she taught in the late 1980s, she was Chair and Professor of Community and Regional Planning at the University of New Mexico (UNM).
 During her twenty-one years at UNM, she was founder and former Director of the Resource Center for Raza Planning in the College of Architecture and Planning at UNM.
-While director, the Center engaged students in research, policy writing and analysis, public participation, design, strategic and sector planning, and curriculum related to issues of economic development, infrastructure (water, sewer, drainage and road improvement), land use, neighborhood stabilization, agricultural preservation and youth development.
+While director, the Center engaged students in research, policy writing and analysis, public participation, design, strategic and sector planning, and curriculum development on issues related to economic development, infrastructure (water, sewer, drainage and road improvement), land use, neighborhood stabilization, agricultural preservation and youth entrepreneurship.